dbmurray/dbmurray.github.io/_posts/2021-03-01-enter-the-tidyverse.md

 ---
 layout: post
-title: Enter the Tidyverse | Getting back into R
+title: Enter the Tidyverse | Getting back into R through some basic data cleaning
 excerpt_separator:  <!--more-->
 ---
 So late last week, I dipped my toes into the Tidyverse ocean for the first time.
 If you've never heard of the <a href="https://www.Tidyverse.org/">Tidyverse</a>, let me quickly get you up to speed: it's a collection of packages designed for data science within the R ecosystem (if you don't know what R is, <a href="https://en.wikipedia.org/wiki/R_(programming_language)">it's a programming language heavily orientated towards statistical computing</a>).